olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

 ## 4. Further reading

 The [F\* tutorial](https://www.fstar-lang.org/tutorial/) is a great starting point if you want to learn more.
 The [F\* home page](https://www.fstar-lang.org/) has lots of links to papers about the system.
-You might want to google ["dependent types"](https://en.wikipedia.org/wiki/Dependent_type).
+You might want to google ["dependent types"](https://en.wikipedia.org/wiki/Dependent_type) if you want a more theoretical understanding and want to find similar systems, like [Idris](https://en.wikipedia.org/wiki/Idris_(programming_language)), [Agda](https://en.wikipedia.org/wiki/Agda_(programming_language)) or [Coq](https://coq.inria.fr/).

+I've tried to find more information about typestate-oriented programming.
+They made a prototype language, dynamically typed, called [Plaid](http://www.cs.cmu.edu/~aldrich/plaid/).
+It seems not to be under development anymore.

+## 5. Notes

+<sup id='note1'>1.
+Not completely exact - fully dependent type-systems does not have a hierarchy of levels like value - type - kind; everything is a term.
+User SkeThuVe from #fstar IRC remarks: "== is propositional equality which always exists whereas = is decidable equality which might not be defined".
+The tutorial might be out of date in this regard, as of 2017-02-26.</sup>